radusuciu/traktor_nowplaying/README.md

   -o OUTFILE, --outfile OUTFILE
                         Provide a file path to which the currently playing song should be written
+  -a, --append          If writing to file, appends newest track to end of
+                        file instead of overwriting the file -m MAX_TRACKS, --max-tracks MAX_TRACKS
-  -i, --interactive     Interactive mode allows for settings to be specified
+                        If appending to a file, the maximum number of tracks to keep in file (by default there is no limit) -i, --interactive     Interactive mode allows for settings to be specified at runtime.
-                        at runtime.
 These override command line options.
   -v, --version         show program's version number and exit